 - 1. Survey, remove finishes (if required), and remove debris. - 2.
-Measure opening and check to see if it is square or racked. - Measure and cut header and sole 1 % inches less than opening width to allow for wedges. - 4.
+Measure opening and check to see if it is square or racked. - 3.
+Measure and cut header and sole 1 % inches less than opening width to allow for wedges. - 4.
 Measure and cut post.
 Length should allow for the thickness of sole and header and an additional 1 % inches for wedges. - Place one Half Gusset from each post to header and to sole.
-Nail each half gusset with 8-8d. - 6.
+Mail each half gusset with 8-8d. - 6.
 Turn shore over and place a half gusset on opposite side of - previously installed gussets.

-7. Carry shore to opening and install one wedge set under the sc
+7. Carry shore to opening and install one wedge set under the sole - st each end.